maggielvlara15/LendingClub/README.md

 ## Outlier
 ### Distributions and Basic Information
  Summary:
- 1. Most of loans were issused with a interest rate beteen %7 to 16%
+ 1. Most of loans were issued with a interest rate beteen 7% to 16%
- 2. Most of loans were issued with the number between 10000 to 20000 USD dollars
+ 2. Most of loans were issued with the number between 10,000 to 20,000 USD dollars
- 3. Both of issued loan numbers and loan amount were having exponentially increasing along the year
+ 3. Both of issued loan numbers and loan amount were exponentially increasing along the year
- 4. From 2007-2015, bad loans consist 17.5% of total loans,this percentage is subjected to possible changes.
+ 4. From 2007-2015, bad loans consist 17.5% of total loans,this percentage is subjected to possible changes
- 5. The reason that clients applied the most for a loan was to consolidate debt and credit cards.
+ 5. The reason that clients applied the most for a loan was to consolidate debt and credit cards
- 6. Clients applied less for educational purposes for all three income categories.
+ 6. Clients applied less for educational purposes for all three income categories
  7. Wedding and Cars have the highest ratio of good loans

 ### Business Pespective